Black hole accretion in scalar-tensor-vector gravity: Black holes in modified gravity

 \section{Black holes in modified gravity}

-The scalar--tensor--vector theory of gravity \citep{moffat2006scalar} belongs to the class of modified gravity theories with varying fundamental constants.
+Modified gravity \citep{moffat2006scalar} belongs to the class of theories with varying fundamental constants.
 In addition to a modified Einstein--Hilbert action the theory introduces three scalar fields and a vector field.
 The action governing the theory is given by

 where